NEUS MCP

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the tool's complexity (7 parameters, nested objects, no schema descriptions, no output schema), the description is severely incomplete.
-It fails to explain return values, parameter details, or the verification workflow.
+Given the tool's complexity (7 parameters, no schema description, no output schema) and the lack of annotations, the description is insufficiently complete.
+It fails to explain return values, failure modes, or how to use the parameters, leaving the agent uninformed about critical aspects of invocation.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.